aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 1. **Has the dataset been used for any tasks already?** If so, please provide a description.

-	*Your Answer Here*
+	The Company Dataset has primarily been used in B2B contexts.
+Companies such as Madison Logic, Cisco, Qualcomm, Signal Fire, Kleiner Perkins, General Catalyst have used their Company as well as Person datasets.

+	Madison Logic has leveraged this dataset as a means to facilitate their clients' engagement with a broader range of individuals and businesses actively seeking their services.
+To achieve this goal, they required access to data that not only expanded their overall profile database but also enabled their clients to gain a comprehensive insight into the attributes of the individuals they sought to connect with, as well as the organizations they were affiliated with.
+The PDL datasets powered this solution, providing faster throughputs and enriching the information they already had with up-to-date data.

-2. **Is there a repository that links to any or all papers or systems that use the dataset?** If so, please provide a link or other access point.
+3. **Is there a repository that links to any or all papers or systems that use the dataset?** If so, please provide a link or other access point.

-	*Your Answer Here*
+	Though I have not found any papers, [this](https://pages.peopledatalabs.com/rs/079-FMM-907/images/Accelerating%20Demand%20Generation%20Services%20with%20Data%20Enrichment.pdf) is a case study of the Madison Logic usecase.

-3. **What (other) tasks could the dataset be used for?**
+4. **What (other) tasks could the dataset be used for?**

-	*Your Answer Here*
+	PDL is built on Elasticsearch.
+They have created APIs on top of this dataset for consumers to able to access it programatically.
+PDL datasets are also integrated into AWS, Snowflake, Databricks, Salesforce and several other platforms.

+ 	Some of the ways that Company data can and have been used are:
+	1. *Fraud Detection*: People Data Labs collaborated with an enterprise vendor, enhancing their verification and fraud detection capabilities.
+They used PDL data via their APIs to connect credit applicants' personal information with their professional background, simplifying the verification process.
+ 	2. *Investment Intelligence*: PDL data can help manage investment portfolios, assess changes in company headcounts, and enhance your comprehension of the org chart of a particular organization.
+It can also help make informed investment decisions by analyzing the financial performance, revenue, and profitability of publicly traded companies with a ticker symbol.
+	3. *Lead Generation and Company Prospecting*: The Company Dataset can be used to generate leads for sales and marketing campaigns by targeting companies that match specific criteria, such as industry, location, or size.
+Segment potential customers based on company attributes.

-4. **Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?** For example, is there anything that a future user might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g. stereotyping, quality of service issues) or other undesirable harms (e.g. financial harms, legal risks) If so, please provide a description.
+6. **Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?** For example, is there anything that a future user might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g. stereotyping, quality of service issues) or other undesirable harms (e.g. financial harms, legal risks) If so, please provide a description.
 Is there anything a future user could do to mitigate these undesirable harms?

 	*Your Answer Here*

-5. **Are there tasks for which the dataset should not be used?** If so, please provide a description.
+7. **Are there tasks for which the dataset should not be used?** If so, please provide a description.

 	*Your Answer Here*

-6. **Any other comments?**
+8. **Any other comments?**

 	*Your Answer Here*